In this article:

 Most people have a predominant side of the brain, which usually reflects their interests and skills.

-People whose right side is dominant typically have an artistic bent of mind, whereas those who are left-side dominant are more adept at analytical thinking and numbers.
+People with right-side dominance typically have an artistic bent of mind, whereas those with left-side dominance are more adept at analytical thinking and numbers.

 There used to be a belief that once a person passes the age of 35, he/she is no longer capable of growing new neurons or learning a new skill.
 Thank goodness that has been dispelled!

-There is now evidence that our brains have neuroplasticity, (1) or the ability to grow new neurons and learn new skills, which is only strengthened by the performance of cross body coordinative exercises or movements.
+There is now evidence that the brain has neuroplasticity, (8) or the ability to grow new neurons, and learn new skills, which is only strengthened by the performance of cross-body coordinative exercises or movements.

 Exercises that cross the midline, in particular, are known to help improve your memory function and also forge new neural pathways.
 Such exercises include: